 The day at the Ayurveda hotels starts early morning with prayer.
 Later in the day 2, in-house Ayurveda doctor will have a consultation session with the customer.
 Rest of the program is largely depending on your health conditions and doctor decides the nature of meals, treatments, meditation, yoga and oral medicine of the Ayurveda course.

 The doctor decides on the treatment pattern and duration of the Ayurveda course.
 The full Ayurveda course may last more than a month.
 But if the travellers are not able to allocate that much of time for the Ayurveda course doctors are reshaping the Ayurveda course and curtail it to match the available time of the patients by giving the priority for the most relevant treatments.
 Therefore you might need to report to the resort some other time for rest of the treatments.

 Usually, the most Ayurveda resorts are located in a serene environment allowing the guests to have peace of mind.
 Then you can get the maximum benefits from traditional Ayurveda therapy in a blissfully peaceful environment.
-Ayurveda hotels in Sri Lanka offer treatments and solutions for numerous common ailments and diseases as well as for mental stress and tension.
+Ayurveda retreats in Sri Lanka offer treatments and solutions for numerous common ailments and diseases as well as for mental stress and tension.
 Methods of treatments include Flower bath, Sandalwood & honey scrub, full body massage, Herbal steam bath, Panchakarma, meditation, Yoga and many more to follow with 100% organic ayurvedic lunch.

 Even though there are difficult and painful treatments in Ayurveda none of them is applied on this 2 weeks Sri Lanka Ayurveda course, you would feel amazing at the end of the Ayurveda course.
 A large number of treatment methods are available in Ayurveda but most of these treatments result in no pain on patients, in fact, they have a relaxing effect.